 For the Meyer lemon curd topping:

-- 1/2 cup fresh Meyer lemon juice (from about 4 lemons)
+- 1/2 cup minus 3 tablespoons fresh Meyer lemon juice (about 4 lemons)

 - 2 tablespoons unsalted butter